-Check out the full list of new singles, albums and DVD/Blu-rays out this week at the bottom of the page, but first, some highlights...
+Check out all of this week's new single, album and DVD/Blu-ray releases at the bottom of the page, but first, some highlights...

 First emerging in 2013 as part of Rudimental's touring band, Anne-Marie found her footing as a singer in her own right on 2016's Alarm.
 Fast-forward two years and eight (!) singles and the Essex-born singer's debut album has finally arrived.
 The result is a selection of highly polished pop, from the nostalgia-drenched 2002 co-written by Ed Sheeran to the hook-laden opener Cry.

 After two critically adored but commercially middling albums, Georgia-born Janelle Monae looks set to win on both fronts with her third record.
 It'd be easy to get excited by the lineup of collaborators alone - Brian Wilson, Grimes, Pharrell Williams to name but a few - but from the Prince-inspired lead single Make Me Feel, her irresistible rapping on Django Chain and sharp-as-a-tack lyrics on I Got The Juice ("If you try to grab my pussycat / This puss will grab you back..."), Janelle ensures she remains the star of the show.